ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-2. For any edge in Graph-1 (drawn as a black line), applying the green embedding, or applying red embedding and then a yellow embedding (on the edge produced by the red embedding) will produce the same edge in Graph-3.
+2. For any edge in `overlap` (drawn as a black line), applying the green embedding, or applying red embedding and then a yellow embedding (on the edge produced by the red embedding) will produce the same edge in `graph B`.

 ```{image} assets/Ch3/2-same-edge.png
 :alt: Whoopsy!